handy0102/cse15l-lab-report/labreport4.md

 7. `<delete>` once and type `2`
 8. `<ctrl><x>`, `<y>`, `<enter>`

 I shortern the time to type `nano ListExamples.java` by using tab after "L" and after ".j".
-This edits the ListExamples.java file to fix the bug at the last while loop where index1 increment is actually suppose to be index2.
+I use my scroll wheel to quickly get to the last while loop where index1 increment is actually suppose to be index2.
+To reach that index1, I have to press the `<left>` arrow key 12 times.
 Then I save the changes using number 8's commands.

 ## Step 8 - Run tests (again)
 1. `<up>` three times.